 Frequently asked questions about breathwork and its benefits

 Breathing reconnects us to ourselves and the collective, to our inner nature and to mother nature.
 Our breath is the bridge between our conscious and subconscious minds.
-Breathwork is a powerful way to access your body’s innate intelligence to heal itself.
+It is one of the most powerful, direct and immediate methods to access your body’s innate intelligence to heal itself.

 Breathwork offers the chance for personal growth, awakening and transformation through improved mental, emotional, physical, and spiritual wellbeing.
 Because breathwork literally raises our energy — our frequency — it is the key therapeutic modality we use at Frequency in our journey into healing and wholeness.